 Find an app

-There are also many educational apps available, which can be downloaded onto a smart device.
-Many of these are free and often include games which make learning maths fun.
+There are also many kids educational apps available, which can be downloaded onto a smart device.
+Many of these are free and often include games which make learning math fun.

 It is a good idea to let your child try to work things out on their own and then show you how they came to their answer.
 If they make a mistake you will then be able to understand where they went wrong.